MahdiBaghbani/mersad-py/README.md

 ```

 ## Wait a second, What's Cryptography?

 Honestly?
-I don't know either ... :grimacing:. some smart guys gather together to
+I don't know either ... :grimacing:. smart guys gather together to invent
-invent a way for communicating with their lovers in secret and some other more smart
+a way for communicating with their lovers in secret and other (literally) more smart
-guys find a way to break their code and read their love messages, but they are enough
+guys will try to find a way to break their code and read their love messages
-stupid to tell everyone about it, so the guys in the first group will try to invent
+(they succeed), but they are enough stupid to tell everyone about it, so first group
-new ways of encrypting for their messages.
-This never ending cycle continues until today.
+will try to find new encryption algorithms for their messages.
+This never ending
+cycle continues until today.

+Apparently people are calling the work of first group (designing encryption algorithms)
+"Cryptography" and the work of second group (breaking those stupid ciphers) "Cryptanalysis".

 ## How does this package work?

-Good question, it mostly doesn't.
+Good question, it doesn't.

-But if someday you could successfully manage to make it work for you, here is some
+But if you are so smart and managed to make it work for you, here is some
 explanation about the mess that is going on:

 Mersad is divided into two main sub-packages, `classical` and `modern`, I'm currently
 developing classical algorithms but in future I will start working on modern ones.

+I'm also planning to add `cryptanalysis` module, this module will contains programs
+to break ciphers.

 Each cipher has a class and a translator function, you can use any of them or both of
 them together.
-the translator function is has no memory and requires every mandatory argument in
+the translator function is no memory and requires every argument in
 each call but class have memory and can store key, alphabet and etc.

-###Example
+### Example

 It is a very simple example of using Shift cipher (aka Caesar cipher) :
 ```python
 from mersad.classical.shift_cipher import ShiftCipher, shift_cipher_translator